-Scheduled for Summer of 2020
+Scheduled for Autumn of 2020

 In the early 1600s, the first telescopes were being used by astronomers such as Thomas Harriot in England and Galileo Galilei in Italy.
 These instruments were often aimed at the Moon.
 By mid-century, lunar cartographers debated if the Moon’s dark spots were seas, if it had an atmosphere, and if life existed there.
 Already, the scientific discoveries and debates were inspiring fiction writers to imagine what life on the Moon might be like.